 There are certain disadvantages of bank loans as follows:

 Additional Burden on Cost of Goods

-One of the biggest disadvantages of bank loans is that the borrower pays way more than the purchase price of the product when he uses a loan to buy a product.
-Suppose an individual wants to buy a smartphone of USD 800.00, he decides to use his own USD 300.00 and borrow the rest USD 500.00 by bank loan at 10% interest per annum.
-He repays his loan after one year, whereby he has to pay the principal amount of USD 500.00 + interest payment of USD 50.00 (10% of USD 500.00).
+One of the biggest disadvantages of bank loans is that the borrower pays way more than the product’s purchase price when he uses a loan to buy a product.
+Suppose an individual wants to buy a smartphone for USD 800.00; he decides to use his own USD 300.00 and borrow the rest of USD 500.00 by bank loan at 10% interest per annum.
+After one year, he repays his loan, whereby he has to pay the principal amount of USD 500.00 + interest payment of USD 50.00 (10% of USD 500.00).
 Thus in total, he paid USD 850.00 for a product priced at USD 800.00.
-This seems a minor amount but imagine the principle going in hundreds of thousands of dollars, then it can be quite expensive.
+This seems a minor amount but imagine the principle going in hundreds of thousands of dollars; then it can be quite expensive.